 How long did it take to build the Palace of Westminster, and was it on budget?
 This comes from the official House of Commons history:

 “The construction of the new Palace began in 1840.
 While architect Charles Barry estimated a construction time of six years, at an estimated cost of £724,986, the project in fact took more than 30 years, at a cost of over £2 million.”

 By the time all the extra buildings were finished, Big Ben too, it ran over budget massively.
 If we include the rebuilding of the House of Lords after fire destroyed it, (1834) then in today’s values it all cost about £1.3 billion.
-By previous example we can expect the proposed refurbishment rise to £7.5 billion, and take at least ten years to complete.

-The speaker of the House, John Bercow, (‘cashcow’?) has a lovely euphemism for the cost of renewing the cast iron roof, leaking crumbling lime stonework, and getting rid of the asbestos.
+The speaker of the House, John Bercow has a lovely euphemism for the cost of renewing the cast iron roof, leaking crumbling lime stonework, and getting rid of the asbestos.
 He calls it “Not inconsequential.”
 It makes renewing Trident a ‘tidy sum,’ and the cost of the war in Afghanistan a ‘sizeable amount.’

 In English architectural folklore the chief place for the defence of the realm is considered to be a ‘stunning example of the neo-Gothic style.’
 It is, in reality, a rabbit warren of hideous corridors and back stairs no one would want to inhabit, a nightmare to modernise.
 On my one visit there I couldn’t leave fast enough, but then I am no lover of the Gothic style – too oppressive and over-ornate for my taste.
 It reminded me of a disused Victorian railway station.
 I half-expected John Betjeman to appear from behind a marble statue waxing in gentle doggerel about vaulted ceilings and sensuous pilasters.